escrimaglia/async_netmiko/Readme.md

 The outputs directory contains the results of each test, and as can be observed, the results are notably different.

-To run the test, iI used the EVE Pro simulator deployed on Google Cloud, and a lab with five Cisco IOS devices.
+To run the test, I used the EVE Pro simulator deployed on Google Cloud, a lab with five Cisco IOS devices and each host connection runs in a different thread.

 To connect to the devices, I configured SSH Bastion Host on my Mac.

 ### SSH JumpHost configuration